TheOneKevin/Command-Interpreter/README.md

 # Command-Interpreter
 Program Command Blocks like you do with a regular programming language!
 I have a habbit of commiting too often.
 IDK if its a good habbit (maybe if you lose everything).
-*Warning:* Contains some dirrrttyy code :grin:
+*Warning:* Contains some dirrrttyy code (performance is not a priority right now) :grin:
 ## Project files:
 ProgramInterpreter <- Contains the GUI components of the program
 InterpreterEngine <- The heart of it all.
 Contains all the wacky interpretations and etc...